IAA-InvCodes/P-MILOS/README.md

 ## Execution

-### milos
+### Sequential code: milos

-The sequential program must be controlled with a configuration file of type **.mtrol** .
-The format is nearly the same as that of the corresponding SIR file.
-Here, the extension "mtrol" stands for Milne-Eddington control file.
-You can find an example of this type of file [pmilos.mtrol](run/pmilos.mtrol) in the run directory.
-We refer you to the PDF documentation for a detailed description of all the parameters it contains.
+The inversion process is controlled with a  **.mtrol** file which specifies the inversion conditions (observed profiles, atomic parameter file, stray-light profile file, PSF file, wavelength file, initial model atmosphere, parameters to be inverted, maximum number of iterations, etc).
+The format is nearly the same as that of the **.trol** files used by SIR.
+Here, the extension **mtrol** stands for "Milne-Eddington control file".
+You can find an example in the run directory [pmilos.mtrol](run/pmilos.mtrol).
+The user manual provides a detailed description of this file and its various parameters.

-The program must be executed by passing the control file as a parameter:
+The sequential code must be executed by passing the control file as a parameter:

 ```
 ./milos run/pmilos.mtrol
 ```

-### pmilos
+### Parallel code: pmilos

-To run the parallel code we need both an **.mtrol** file and an **.init** file, much in the same way as in the case of SIR parallel.
+To run the parallel code we need both an **.mtrol** file and an **.init** file,  as in the case of the SIR-parallel code.
 The init file is used to specify the time steps to invert, as well as other parameters.
 An example can be found in the run directory [pmilos.minit](run/pmilos.minit).
 The manual describes in more detail the format and parameters of this file.

 The parallel code must be executed using the command **mpirun** or **mpiexec**.
-In the local machine, one should specify the number of processors to be used with the *-np* option, as in the following example:
+In the local machine, one can specify the number of processors to be used with the *-np* option, as in the following example:

 ```
 mpiexec -np 16 ./pmilos run/pmilos.minit
 ```

-It is also possible to run the code on different machines simultaneously using local Ethernet.
-In that case, the names of the machines or their IP addresses must be specified in a file *hostnames* using the option *-f*, and the code run as follows:
+It is also possible to run the code on different machines simultaneously using local ethernet.
+In that case, the names of the machines or their IP addresses must be specified in a file *hostnames* using the option *-f*.
+The code should be run as follows:

 ```
 mpiexec -f hostnames -np 600 ./pmilos run/pmilos.minit
 ```
-Note that ssh keys must be installed on every machine, so that they can establish connections among each other without prompting the user for a password.
+Note that proper ssh keys must be installed on every machine, so that they can establish connections among each other without prompting the user for a password.

 ## Input/output files

+In the following we give a very brief description of the input files used to provide the code with the observed profiles, the wavelength grid and the initial model atmosphere.
+A full description can be found in the manual.

 #### Profile files (.per)

-ASCII files with extension .per contain a set of Stokes profiles.
+The Stokes profiles observed in one pixel are stored in ASCII files with extension **.per**.
 They have the same format as SIR profile files.
 They are used as input when inverting one pixel and as output when synthesizing the profiles from a given model atmosphere.

-Profile files have one row per wavelength position and 6 columns containing:
+Profile files have one row per wavelength sample and 6 columns containing:

 * The index of the spectral line in the atomic parameter file
 * The wavelength offset with respect to the central wavelength (in mA)